 This next quick win for forms is about automated email responses.
 Most forms you see will have some sort of “thanks for submitting” message when a form is completed, which is great!

 We recommend using custom messaging for these to reinforce that the submission was received… but one thing we don’t see often enough is specific automated form response emails.
-If you’re not creating a specific message for each form, then we absolutely recommend you build and set these up.
+Create a specific response message for each form!

+Let’s say someone signed up for your blog.
 If your company produces only a few blogs each quarter, then there might be weeks before this person hears from you, giving them plenty of time to forget about who you are and why they should care about your services!
+Strike while the iron is hot and the interest is high.
+Be sure to send them a highlight or two right after they fill out the form.

-So, let’s plug that hole and create auto response emails that cater towards the purpose of the form itself.
+So, create auto response emails related to the form.
 For subscribing to your blog, you can set up an automated email that showcases your companies top three blogs.
+For demo requests, send them information to review prior to the demo (this is known as assignment selling).

 In the case of a simple question or comment submission, then you can just set up an auto response email that lets the lead know their submission has been received and that a company rep will reach out within a specific time.
 You could even offer up a blog (related or not) for them to view in the meantime.